How to install Mondo on Debian Jessie

 When the CD ejects, go ahead and reboot.
 After the reboot, I log in to make sure the system is ready and because I used the static IP option in the install, I ping out to a couple of places on the internet to check to make sure everything is working.

-Make a note of the ip address.
+Remember to make a note of the ip address.

 At this point I log out and switch to my regular Debian desktop machine and use the terminal to ssh into the test box.